junxit/us-congress-code/title-16/chapter-16a/sec-971b.md

 ### References in Text

 The Magnuson-Stevens Fishery Conservation and Management Act, referred to in subsec. (b)(5), is Pub.
 L. 94–265, Apr.
 13, 1976, 90 Stat.
-331, as amended, which is classified principally to chapter 38 (§ 1801 et seq.) of this title.
+331, which is classified principally to chapter 38 (§ 1801 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under section 1801 of this title and Tables.
 The Federal Advisory Committee Act, referred to in subsec. (b)(6), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
-770, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.
+770, which is set out in the Appendix to Title 5, Government Organization and Employees.

 ### Amendments